-To achieve a smash on the grid, you hit the ball higher than on a Bandeja or a Vibora.
+To achieve a smash on the grid, the ball is hit higher than on a bandeja or a vibora.
 In addition, no need to shift to take the ball to the side with his arm outstretched.
 So we have no need to move so much and on a match all these less steps allow you to save yourself physically and certainly to end up less tired.
 Think about it if you are the type to finish the parts on the kneecaps.

 A more destabilizing blow

-The grid generates a random bounce, and if you're precise enough to hit the bottom of the fence on your smashes, then you could end up with a lot of winning points on that shot in a match.
-Compared to a Bandeja which sends the ball to the bottom without too much uncertainty, the smash grid very easily generates panic among defenders.
+The grid generates a random bounce, and if you are precise enough to hit the bottom of the fence on your smashes, then you could score a lot of winning points on that shot in a match.
+Compared to a bandeja which sends the ball to the bottom without too much uncertainty, the smash grid very easily generates panic among defenders.
 It can therefore very often bring you favorable situations.